 Mead Park Holdings LLC, the hedge fund led by former Credit Suisse Group AG (CSGN) trader Jack DiMaio, is creating a partnership with Doral Financial Corp.
-(DRL) to invest in junk-grade loans.
+(DRL:US) to invest in junk-grade loans.

 The hedge fund will take a 75.1 percent stake in the venture, Redan Park Asset Management LLC, which will have $1.1 billion in assets, New York-based Mead Park said today in an e- mailed statement.
 The assets include collateralized loan obligations, or CLOs, an investment vehicle that buys loans to companies with low credit grades and finances them by selling bonds, a portion of which are rated triple-A.

 Mead Park joins hedge funds including Och-Ziff Capital Management Group LLC (OZM:US) that seek to take advantage of surging demand for CLOs, which offer higher yields than similarly rated government bonds.
 The Federal Reserve’s zero-interest policy has pushed investors to reconsider asset-backed debt, four years after the 2008 collapse of the mortgage-bond market contributed to more than $2 trillion of losses globally.